MaVdbussche/nozc/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an issue.

 1. Please make sure to only commit relevant files from your fork in the pull request.
-2. Update the README.md or other documentation if necessary
+2. Update the [README](README.md) or other documentation if necessary
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+3. Increase the version numbers in any examples files, and the [README](README.md) to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. Prefer a sequence of multiple small commits focusing on one change, with descriptive commit messages.